 8. Walking stick

 Maybe your legs are weak, or maybe, like me, you often randomly twist your knees or have one pop out of the socket (still grosses me out) and it takes a few days to heal just enough to walk.
 I recently bought a walking stick to just help to get around the house, otherwise I’d be slowly and painfully dragging myself around.
 I also found out that walking sticks are actually surprisingly cheap (thank god, because being disabled is stupidly expensive).

 9. Hot water bottle

-10. It’s OK to lean on everything!
+10. When you have Ehlers-Danlos syndrome, it’s OK to lean on everything!

 You probably do this already, but I tried not to in an attempt to ‘look normal’, and everything started to fall apart for me.
 My pain and bad moods were at an all-time high and it just wasn’t worth it.
 So don’t forget to put your feet up, lean on walls, take a seat whenever possible and lean back in your chair.
 Extra points for giving the room a casual vibe.

 There’s a lot more to EDS than this – and please seek medical help if you suspect EDS but don’t have a diagnosis yet.
 But these are the most basic basics that I have found that have worked as I’ve tested a lot of products in a short period of time.